SerhiiRI/tpanda-university/Web Course/Lesson 2/Lesson 2 - Welcome in styles's hell.md

 ## ***HOMEWORKS***
 ### Lab 1:
 Set cool picture (best picture size will be 1920x1080) as a background but with not repeat, don't move with scroll and 100% window size.
+As a text copy and paste lorem ipsum.
+A lot of lorem ipsum, the page should be scrollable : D.

 ### Lab 2:
 Make a lot of different buttons using different tags and styles.
 Tags and styles can be repeated.
 Be creative and combine parameters : D. And do not forget about hover and transition.